cider-dft/CiderPress/docs/ciderpress/pyscf/descriptors.rst

 bottom, highest occupied orbital, or lowest unoccupied orbital as documented by the function.

-See :doc:`../../workflows/descriptors` for a worked example and the returned array layout.
+See :doc:`../../workflows/descriptors` for an example and the returned array layout.

 .. automodule:: ciderpress.pyscf.descriptors